How to Plan for Vacation: 7 Ways to Pack More Relaxing Travel into Your Over-Scheduled Life

 And don’t give up because you can’t coordinate with other’s schedules.
 Solo travel is trending for a reason.
 Get to know yourself.

-Stretch your weekends by a day or two, so that you can have more frequent getaways.
+Stretch your weekends by a day or two to have more frequent getaways.

 Pin this to your favorite travel planning Pinterest Board to read later!